OptimalDesignLab/PETSc2.jl/docs/src/build.md

 implementation installed.
 Some systems come with MPI pre-installed, others do not.
 If you are unsure which MPI implementation to install, I recommend MPICH, which is available as a package for Debian-based system.

+`ArrayViews.jl` will also be installed if not present.
+The master version does not support Julia v0.4, so an older commit will be checked out.

 `FactCheck` will also be installed if not present.